 As a therapist I give you my self.
 In fact, whichever therapist you saw; beneath their training, their professional identities, and their theories, you would also get the self, the person of the therapist engaging with and responding to you in their uniqueness.
 The Boston Change Process Study Group (2010) wrote about this: that what we remember about having therapy, what stays with us, is the lasting personal ‘signature’ of our therapist.
 So when I say that I give you my self, what is it then that you’re getting?
 In this blog I want to explore that a little.

-I’m a nice guy.
+I hope (and think) I'm usually experienced as a nice guy.
 I genuinely want you to feel good about yourself and to feel like I’m someone you can trust, because I know how precious it is to be able to trust someone.
 I’m also fascinated by you, and your story, and I reflect on what you’ve told me after you’ve gone.
 I hold your story session by session, such that when you arrive we can go straight back into it – you know that I know, and that I understand the importance of what you’re telling me.

 I am an unshakable optimist.
 I believe that there are always things we can do to move in the direction of our most treasured values and visions.
 I’ve written about this in more depth in my blog post ‘Living with a compass, living with the absence of one’.
 So I suppose I subscribe to the view that hope springs eternal.
 And as your therapist there may be times when I hold your hope when you feel that there is none.